Jump To Section

-House Mice and Deer Mice: What’s the difference?
+House Mice vs Deer Mice: What’s the difference?

-The best-known mouse species is the common house mouse (Mus musculus).
-It is also kept as a pet among humans, named a house mouse due to its preference to stay indoors with humans, although they do reside in fields.
+The best-known mouse species is the common house mouse.
+If you have a pet mouse, it is most likely a house mouse.
+They prefer to stay indoors with humans, although they can also reside in fields.
+This is why people sometimes confuse house mice vs deer mice.

 House mice have a small body, not exceeding five inches.
 House mice are usually gray in color, with some members of the species fading to a darker shade.
-They mostly invade human structures/houses during cold seasons since most of their foods, plant roots, and seeds are gone.
-The goal of their invasions is to find new food sources.
+They mostly invade houses during cold seasons since most of their food, plant roots, and seeds are gone.
+The goal of their invasion is to find new food sources.

-Mice that live near human settlements should be controlled because they are disease carriers.
-While rats are perceived to be more dangerous to humans than mice, mice cause far significantly greater harm to clothes, wooden furniture, papers/books, and many other house property.
-Mice may live alone or in clusters.
+When you are talking about them, both mice are disease carriers and need to be removed if they are anywhere near your home.
+While rats are perceived to be more dangerous to humans than mice, mice cause far greater harm to clothes, wooden furniture, papers/books, and many other household items.
+Both house mice vs deer mice may live alone or in clusters.
 After six weeks of life, female mice are usually ready to breed.
-The breeding age for males is usually eight weeks of life.
+The breeding age for males is around 8 weeks old.

 deer mouse